Solidgate logo in black and white.

 • The purpose of the IBAN number is to provide a consistent and internationally recognized format for bank account identification, enabling efficient and error-free cross-border payments.

-• The IBAN code is primarily used in European countries and some countries outside Europe that have adopted the IBAN standard.
+• European countries and some countries outside Europe primarily use the IBAN code after adopting the IBAN standard.

 • When making a payment, the sender must provide the recipient’s IBAN to ensure accurate routing and crediting of funds to the intended bank account.